ReadShade/ReadShade/docs/depth3d/hardwareguides/sr.md

 If you prefer a more manual approach, follow these steps:

-1. **Install ReShade**: Install ReShade or inject it into your game, ensuring you use the [add-on version of ReShade](https://reshade.me/#download).
+1. **Install ReShade:** Install ReShade or inject it into your game, ensuring you use the [add-on version of ReShade](https://reshade.me/#download).

     ![](images/sr10.png)

     If ReShade is already installed, you can skip this step.

-2. **Download 3DGameBridge**: Download the latest version of [3DGameBridge](https://github.com/JoeyAnthony/3DGameBridgeProjects/releases).
+2. **Download 3DGameBridge:** Download the latest version of [3DGameBridge](https://github.com/JoeyAnthony/3DGameBridgeProjects/releases).

     ![](images/sr11.png)

-3. **Copy Add-ons**: Copy both add-ons or just the one you need, based on the game's architecture.
+3. **Copy Add-ons:** Copy both add-ons or just the one you need, based on the game's architecture.

     ![](images/sr12.png)

-4. **Paste Add-ons**: Paste the add-ons where the game's executable is located or where the ReShade `.dll` is installed.
+4. **Paste Add-ons:** Paste the add-ons where the game's executable is located or where the ReShade `.dll` is installed.

     ![](images/sr13.png)